 When the page loads, fetch the translations and initialize i18n-js.
 The data-locale attribute in the <body> tag tells i18n-js which language to use:

-Make your application’s content translatable using Rails internationalization (I18n)
+Made your app’s content translatable using Rails internationalization (I18n)

 Ready to reduce costs, simplify translation management, and get excellent translations?